Athira0702/Athira0702/README.md

 - Hi there...👋
-- I am Athira,a passionate Data anlaysis student who loves to code and learn new technologies..
+- I am Athira,a passionate Data analyst who loves to code and learn new technologies..
 - Welcome to my GitHub profile!!!
   ⚡️⚡️⚡️⚡️⚡️⚡️⚡️⚡️